Top Tips For Parents on Preparing Their Kids for Summer Swimming

 Your child must know how to stay safe in and around the water.
 This includes learning how to swim and understanding basic water safety rules.
 If your child is taking swimming lessons, make sure they are comfortable in the water and understand the concepts they are taught.
 If you teach your child to swim, start in a shallow area and gradually move to deeper water.
 Make sure your child knows how to stay afloat and how to get out of the pool if they need to.
 They also need to know not to go near the pool without an adult present.

 Even if your child knows how to swim, they must be supervised.
 This means you should never leave them alone in or near the water.
 If you need to take a break, make sure there is another adult present who can watch them.
 It is also important to keep an eye on other children in the pool, as they may not be as strong swimmers as your own.
 In addition to supervision, it is also important to have some basic safety equipment on hand.
 This includes a life jacket and a first-aid kit.

 It is important to know the signs of trouble when swimming.
 If your child starts to struggle, it is important to act quickly.
 They may be tired, cold, or experiencing cramps.
 If you see any of these signs, get them out of the water and into a warm place as soon as possible.
 It is also important to know the signs of drowning.
 These include gasping for air, struggling to keep their head above water, and calling for help.
 If you see any of these signs, call 911 immediately.

-By following these tips, you can help ensure your child has a safe and enjoyable summer swimming season.
+Following these tips can help ensure your child has a safe and enjoyable summer swimming season.
 For more information on water safety, please visit the Red Cross website.
-Do you have any other tips for parents on preparing their kids for summer swimming?
+Do you have other tips for parents preparing their kids for summer swimming?
 Share them in the comments below!